ardeora-cmu/Project5/README.md

 These last two columns are used for viewing in GIS tools (such as Google Earth Pro).

-As in Task 7, modify your solution to Task 6 so that it finds all of the aggravated assault crimes that occurred within 300 meters of 3803 Forbes Avenue in Oakland.
+Modify your solution to Task 5 so that it finds all of the aggravated assault crimes that occurred within 300 meters of 3803 Forbes Avenue in Oakland.
 This location has the (X,Y) coordinates of (1354326.897,411447.7828).
 Use these coordinates and the Pythagorean theorem to decide if a particular aggravated assault occurred within 300 meters of 3803 Forbes